Rafael Devers Player Props: Red Sox vs. Royals

-The Boston Red Sox, including Rafael Devers (hitting .265 in his past 10 games, with two doubles, two home runs, three walks and four RBI), take on starter Cole Ragans and the Kansas City Royals at Fenway Park, Monday at 7:10 PM ET.
+The Boston Red Sox and Rafael Devers (.441 slugging percentage over his past 10 games, including one homer), take on starter Brady Singer and the Kansas City Royals at Fenway Park, Tuesday at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Blue Jays.
+He had a one-hit showing in his previous game (1-for-4) against the Royals.

 Rafael Devers Game Info & Props vs. the Royals